Jace Alexander: Personal life

 Alexander was born Jason Alexander in New York City, the only son of actress Jane Alexander and her first husband Robert, founder and former director of Living Stage Theatre Company.

 Alexander married actress Maddie Corman in September 1998.
 They have three children: a daughter and twin sons.
 Alexander and Corman formerly lived in Dobbs Ferry, New York, but moved after Alexander's guilty plea.

 Child pornography charges

 On July 24, 2015, police discovered child pornography uploaded from an IP address assigned to Alexander's home in Dobbs Ferry.
 He was arrested on July 29 for the downloading and file sharing of child pornography.
 An investigation of his computers and hard drives in his home revealed files of minors engaged in sexual acts.

 Alexander was charged with one count of promoting a sexual performance by a child and one count of possessing an obscene sexual performance by a child, facing a maximum of seven years in state prison.
-In January 2016, he pled guilty to the charges.
+In January 2016, he pleaded guilty to the charges.
 In June 2016, he was sentenced to 10 years' probation; he must also register as a sex offender in New York.